 The carrying value of property, plant, and equipment, net of accumulated depreciation, at December 31, 2022 was \$667.9 million.
 For purposes of determining whether there are any impairment losses, as further discussed below, management has historically examined the carrying value of the Company's identifiable long-lived assets, including their useful lives, semi-annually, or more frequently when indicators of impairment are present.
 Evaluations of whether indicators of impairment exist involve judgments regarding the current and future business environment and the length of time the Company intends to use the asset.
-If an impairment loss is identified based on the fair value of the asset, as compared to the carrying value of the long-lived assets indicates impairment of such assets, the Company may determine that shorter estimated useful lives are more appropriate.
+If an impairment loss is identified based on the fair value of the asset, as compared to the carrying value of the asset, such loss would be charged to expense in the period the impairment is identified.
+Furthermore, if the review of the carrying values of the long-lived assets indicates impairment of such assets, the Company may determine that shorter estimated useful lives are more appropriate.
 In that event, the Company will be required to record additional depreciation in future periods, which will reduce earnings.
 Estimating the amount of impairment, if any, requires significant judgments including identification of impairments, market comparison to similar assets, estimated cash flows to be generated by the asset, discount rates, the remaining useful life of the asset, and the usefulness of the asset in consideration of future business plans.
 Impairment of assets classified as property, plant, and equipment included in operating expenses was \$2.6 million, \$18.5 million and \$4.4 million in fiscal years 2022, 2021, and 2020, respectively.